-The State further defines this outcome as activities that occur outside of regular classroom hours, although these activities may be facilitated by the teacher as a group activity.
-This measure does not include demonstrating life skills, e.g. using the ATM, speaking with a child's teacher, making doctor's appointments, completing a job application, etc.
+PDE further defines this outcome as activities that occur outside of regular classroom hours, although these activities may be facilitated by the teacher as a group activity.
+This measure does not include demonstrating life skills.

-AB2.2 Goal Setting Criteria
+AB3.2 Goal Setting Criteria